Shop | Donate | Sponsor | Book an Event | Contact Us

 |Home||News||Visitor Info||Exhibits & Events||Education||Support the Museum||Museum Store|

-Come enjoy the company of fellow motorcycle enthusiasts, be inspired by the men and women who have tirelessly worked to give new life to these historic machines and see how motorcycles and their history are being preserved for posterity!
+Come enjoy the company of fellow motorcycle enthusiasts, be inspired by the men and women who have tirelessly worked to give new life to these historic machines and see how motorcycles and their history are being preserved for generations to come!
 There is so much to learn, so much to discover, so much history to explore and it’s all waiting for you at the National Packard Museum!

 The 16th Annual Motorcycle Exhibit, “What’s In Your Barn” is sponsored by the Trumbull County Tourism Bureau, the Lake Erie Chapter of the Antique Motorcycle Club of America, Little Wing Cafe, Inspired Catering by Kravitz, Dreves Insurance and the Zodiac Motorcycle Club.

 The National Packard Museum is open Tues. - Sat.
 12:00-5:00 pm and Sun.
 1-5 pm.
 Admission is $8.00 for adults, $5.00 for seniors (65 and older) and $5.00 for children (7 - 12), children under 7 are free.
 Cameras and flash photography are welcome.
 For Group rates or more information PHONE: 330-394-1899.